 By David J. Willis, J.D., LL.M.

 The traditional Texas LLC has long been a favorite of real estate investors and others, especially after limited partnerships were made subject to the Texas franchise tax January 1, 2007.
-Many lawyers who formerly created investment structures based LP´s with a corporation as the general partner then shifted their focus to LLC´s, which are cheaper to file and less complicated to manage and maintain.
+Investors who formerly created investment structures based on limited partnerships (with a corporation as general partner) then shifted their focus to LLCs, which are cheaper to file and less complicated to manage and maintain.
 New filings at the Secretary of State reflect that formation of other types of entities is down significantly, while LLCs compose the majority of new filings.
 It is not an exaggeration to state that for most smaller-scale real estate investors the LP and the corporation appear to be languishing.
 The LLC has largely taken their place.

 What is a series company?

-The Texas Series LLC – like traditional Texas LLC´s, corporations, and limited partnerships – is governed by Title 3, Chapter 101 of the Texas Business Organizations Code (the "BOC").
-Changes to the BOC made by the 81st legislature in 2009 – including authorization of the Series LLC – have made the BOC a model of progressive legislation and improved Texas´ already deserved reputation as an excellent place to do business and engage in asset protection.
-There is no longer any good reason to go to another state to form an LLC unless one is specifically looking for an extra layer of protection as part of our recommended two-company strategy – i.e., the management company is a Texas LLC and the holding company is a Nevada LLC.
+The Texas series LLC (like traditional Texas LLCs, corporations, and limited partnerships) is governed by chapter 101 of the BOC.
+Changes to the BOC made by the 81st legislature in 2009 (including authorization of the series LLC) along with subsequent improvements have made it a model of progressive legislation and improved Texas' already deserved reputation as an excellent place to do business and engage in asset protection.
+There is no longer any good reason to go to another state to form an LLC unless one is specifically looking for an extra layer of protection by virtue of physical and jurisdictional distance.

-BOC Sec.
-101.601 and 101.602 read:
+BOC sections 101.601 and 101.602 read: